 Keta Salmon vs Sockeye Salmon: What’s The Difference?

 Keta and sockeye salmon are different fish species, but many people don’t recognize all of the differences at first glance.
-As a Certified Health Coach I often get asked about fish, particularly salmon.
-So, what are the differences between keta salmon and sockeye salmon?
+Let’s examine the differences between the two salmon.

 Sockeye salmon are a silvery blue-green color while keta are red and green.
 Sockeye has less cholesterol and more protein than keta salmon.
 While sockeye salmon contains more sodium than keta salmon, neither contain carbs.
 A serving of keta and sockeye salmon has similar amounts of fat and calories.